- Scientific name: Coryphaenoides rupestris

 - Description: Large, rounded head.
 Body tapers down to pointed end.
 Eyes are large, the mouth is relatively small, and there is a small barbule present on the chin.
 Scales are large, hard and closely connected to the body with very small spines present, giving this species a tough skin.
 The first dorsal fin is very high and triangular, with the second dorsal fin very small, long and barely visible.
 The anal fin is elongated and runs the length of the underside of the body.
 Flanks and back are usually grey to light brown in colour with fins sometimes being black.

 The roundnose grenadier is a deep sea species of fish which was, like the orange roughy, mostly ignored by commercial fisheries until the 1970s.
-Since then it has been exploited heavily and is now in serious trouble, leading to the International Union for the Conservation of Nature to class it as a Critically Endangered species.
+Since then it has been exploited heavily and is now in serious trouble, leading to the International Union for the Conservation of Nature to class it as a Critically Endangered species on a worldwide basis.

 Feeding, Behaviour and Reproduction

 Although roundnose grenadier are small fish, seldom exceeding three feet in length, they are hunters and feed primarily on small squid and fish, as well as deep-water shrimps, prawns and amphipods.
 Larger, mature roundnose grenadiers are thought to make a daily vertical migration up to mid-water during daylight hours to hunt pleagic fish which are found there.
 Sometimes large shoals of this species can form to hunt for preyfish in mid-water.
 Roundnose grenadiers can themselves become prey for larger species which live at these depths.
-Like most deep-water species the roundnose grenadier is a slow-growing, late-maturing and long living fish.
-This species is thought to have a lifespan of up to seventy years, and needs to be at least ten years old before it can reproduce.
+Like most deep-water species the roundnose grenadier is a slow-growing, late-maturing fish which has a long life span.
+This species is thought to live for up to seventy years, and needs to be at least ten years old before it can reproduce.

-Being a late-maturing and long lived fish the roundnose grenadier could not reproduce the keep up with the numbers that were being taken, and stocks soon crashed.
+Being a late-maturing and long lived fish the roundnose grenadier could not reproduce fast enough to replace the amount of fish that were being taken, and stocks soon crashed.
 Writing in his famous book on overfishing The End of the Line in 2004 Charles Clover states that “stocks of the roundnosed grenadier west of the British Isles are now so low that they are below the precautionary level set by the ICES [International Council for the Exploration of the Sea] – the level at which fishing should theoretically stop.”
 Furthermore, the Joint Nature Conservation Committee – the statutory adviser to the UK government on national and international nature conservation – stated in 2010 that “If action not taken [this species is] likely to become extinct in the next 10 years.”
-The International Union for the Conservation of Nature classes this species as Critically Endangered
+The International Union for the Conservation of Nature classes this species as Critically Endangered across the world, and Europe’s stocks are classed as Endangered.

-The ICES (International Council for the Exploration of the Seas) has officially recommended that the commercial fisheries for roundnose grenadier are not allowed to expand and catches should be limited to 1000 tons per year.
+The ICES (International Council for the Exploration of the Seas) officially recommended that the commercial fisheries for roundnose grenadier are not allowed to expand and catches should be limited to 1000 tons per year.
+This was followed by the Deep Sea Conservation Coalition (an international body made up of around sixty organisations including Greenpeace, Oceana and the Pew Charitable Trusts) calling for all fishing for roundnose grenadier to stop by setting the total allowable catch (TAC) of this species at zero.
 If these restrictions are put in place there is a chance that the numbers of roundnose grenadier will stabilise and possibly increase in the coming years.
 However, due to the slow growing nature of this species a significant increase in stocks of roundnose grenadier will take a very long time indeed.